-March 31, December 2009 31, 2008 \$
+June 30, December 2009 31, 2008 \$

 i.
 Convertible loans totalling US \$1,791,000 bearing interest at 4% per annum with interest only payments payable quarterly beginning August 2008, secured by both bulk sampling equipment located at and land adjacent to the Golden Summit property.
 The convertible loans are repayable in full on 30 May 2010.
 The convertible loans lenders (the "Convertible Loans Lenders") have the right to convert the outstanding principal, in whole or in part, into the common shares of the Company at a conversion price of US \$1.23 per share at any time during the term of the loans.
 The Convertible Loans Lenders also have the right to accelerate the maturity of the loans payable any time after 30 May 2009, should the Company raise additional debt, equity or receive asset sales aggregating \$3 million or more.
-Included in accounts payable at 31 March 2009 is interest of \$41,819 related to the convertible loans.
+On 29 June 2009, US\$ 346,500 was repaid as a result of a partial sale of mining equipment.

-During the period, the Company breached the terms of the convertible loans, and the convertible loans are in default (Notes 10, 13 and 14).
+During the period, the Company breached certain covenants under its convertible loans, and the convertible loans are in default (Notes 10, 13 and 14).